Family Cancer Genetics Team

 Sonia Ramamoorthy, MD, Colorectal Surgery, Minimally Invasive Surgery

 Dr. Ramamoorthy performs open and minimally invasive colorectal surgeries as well as all standard general surgery procedures.
 She has advanced training in colon and rectal surgery and has special certification in minimally invasive surgical techniques to treat cancers as well as other conditions in the colon, rectum, and anus.
 Dr. Ramamoorthy is experienced with the unique surgical needs of patients with polyposis syndromes and hereditary colorectal cancer.

 Dr. Saenz is an Associate Clinical Professor in Reproductive Medicine and a member of the Gynecologic Oncology Group (GOG), the largest multi-institutional organization conducting research into the treatment and prevention of gynecologic cancers.
 She is particularly interested in gynecologic cancer prevention, and provides specialized management for women at increased risk of ovarian and endometrial cancers.

 Anne Wallace, MD, Surgical Oncology, Reconstructive Surgery

-Dr. Wallace is director of Moores Cancer Center's Comprehensive Breast Health Center and is board-certified in both general surgery and plastic surgery.
+Dr. Wallace is director of UC San Diego Health's Comprehensive Breast Health Center and is board-certified in both general surgery and plastic surgery.
 She has extensive experience in all aspects of breast health, specifically breast cancer and breast reconstruction.
 Her research interests include development of better imaging technologies for both treatment and detection of cancer.
 This specifically is linked with her strong interest in high-risk patients and breast cancer prevention.
 Dr. Wallace provides long-term management for women at high risk of developing breast cancer.